dev1ousss/be2_apifromspec/README.md

           requestBody:
           callbacks:
     ```
-    Not all fields are mandatory.
+    Not all fields are required.
 For example, if a request has no request body parameters, it is not necessary to include the requestBody object.

-    Request parameters contain an array of parameters with their objects.
+    Request parameters include an array of parameters with their objects.

     ```yaml
     parameters: